 And yet I’ve put it to productive use however much I could.
 Even though I put a forebearance on my running, I’m now focusing on something I’ve wanted to for a while: Strength training.

-Since returning to Vegas I have worked out at multiple Planet Fitness locations throughout town (I have a Black Card membership which allows me to visit any location).
+Since returning to Vegas in 2019 I have worked out at multiple Planet Fitness locations throughout town (I have a Black Card membership which allows me to visit any location).
 Depending on where I work or commute, these various locations have been convenient for me to visit.

 I’m not exactly checking off a bucket list of PF locations, but I realize I’ve visited enough of them to provide a useful contrast and comparison of those locations (plus they’re on a nicer side of town and thus may get more outside visitors).
 As time goes on and I visit more locations in town, I’ll add to this.
 But here’s a rundown of the locations I have visited and worked out at: